Skip to main content

 18 mentions Positive Neutral Negative

-• “Way too much loading screen, too many glitches in the game.
-Sometimes I get a black screen when opening the game, and there is a glitch where the skills I get from pulls disappear.”
+• “Way too many loading screens and glitches in the game.
+Sometimes it gets a black screen when opening, and skills obtained from pulls sometimes disappear due to glitches.”

-• “Constantly freezes during loading screens, and when I say constant, I mean 90 percent of the time.”
+• “Constantly freezes during loading screens, and by constantly I mean 90 percent of the time.”

-• “The issue that's been occurring more and more often is the constant lock-ups and freezes that happen all the time.”
+• “The issue that has been occurring more and more often is constant lock-ups and freezes that happen all the time.”

 • music